The importance of data privacy day explained

 A revised Personal Data Protection Bill, 2019 (Draft Bill), was cleared by the Ministry of Electronics and Information Technology (MeitY), Government of India (GoI), on December 4, 2019.
 India has proposed this groundbreaking rules, that is akin to Europe's GDPR, under which the technology companies would require to garner consent from citizens before collecting and processing their personal data.

-However, the new rule also stated at the same time, the companies would have to hand over non-personal data of its users to the government
+However, the new rule also stated at the same time, the companies would have to hand over non-personal data of its users to the government.